nuistzhou/nuistzhou.github.io/_posts/2019-04-09-AWS-Learning.markdown

 **So both ways can be used with the help of TTLs by keeping memory need minimized.**

 ## caching: AWS CloudFront
 A CDN service keep the data in cache to speed up delivery of web and mobile application content.
+It also helps the scaling since it reduces the direct request to server.

 Consists of:
 * A distribution